 FAQs

-- Can Chargify help me build my workflow?
+Can Advanced Billing help me build my workflow?

-No. Chargify is a Product-focused company, rather than Custom-service-focused. - Can Chargify help me determine which API endpoints and webhooks to use?
+Can Advanced Billing help me determine which API endpoints and webhooks to use?

-Yes, depending on your Chargify Onboarding Plan.
+Yes, depending on your Advanced Billing Onboarding Plan.
 Ask your Implementation Consultant.